 Connectors keep groups ahead of the curve by delivering updates from the services that you typically use.

 Rather than asking your teams to find information from Twitter, Trello, Wunderlist, and so on, you can connect those streams straight to their channels.

 Any member of a Microsoft Teams channel can connect their entire group to some of the most popular cloud services.

-7 – Sync your SharePoint sites
+37 – Sync your SharePoint sites

 One of the best things about Microsoft Teams is how easy it is to connect with tools you already use.